Bolventor: Jamaica Inn

-Bolventor is the location of the famous Jamaica Inn coaching inn.
-It is bypassed by a dual carriageway section of the A30 trunk road; before the bypass was built the hamlet straddled the A30 road.
+Bolventor is the location of the famous Jamaica Inn, a coaching inn.
+It is bypassed by a dual carriageway section of the A30 trunk road; before the bypass was built the hamlet straddled the A30.

 Daphne du Maurier, a former resident, chose Bolventor as the setting for her novel about Cornish smugglers titled Jamaica Inn.
 The inn that inspired the novel, Jamaica Inn, has stood beside the main road through the village since 1547.
-It is now a tourist attraction in its own right and dominates the hamlet.
-The Jamaica Inn was the subject of a paranormal investigation during a 2004 episode of reality television programme Most Haunted.